In the wide sprawl of Stanford, all devoid of inclines, You'll find many green trees in too-straight lines.

 where I am most needed?
 The vast majority of the middle and high

 schoolers in the immediate area are fairly well off, but then again, it's often difficult to see those who aren't.
 It's much easier to see and want to help spatially distant neighbors than spatially proximate strangers (I'm taking these words from this excellent GlobalPOV video at the bottom of the post).
 There's good for me to do here, so why have I narrowed my focus to grad school?
+I was being selfish.

 I am being selfish.